Undergraduate Course Allocation through Competitive Markets: Supplementary Materials

 \subsection{Computational Algorithm}

-We developed an algorithm to find a Pseudo-Market Equilibrium with Priorities, taking in student utilities $v$, student priorities $priorities$, and a tie-breaking order over students $studentrank$ and outputting an allocation $bestdemand$ and a vector of course prices $bestt$.
+We developed an algorithm to find a Pseudo-Market Equilibrium with Priorities, taking in student utilities $v$, student priorities $priorities$, and a tie-breaking order over students $studentrank$, and outputting an allocation $bestdemand$ and a vector of course prices $bestt$.
 Its main stages are described below, with the pseudocode shown on page \pageref{algorithm}.

 \textit{Initialization}.
-We first allocate budgets of fake money to students.
-To do so, we reorder the set of student budgets $b$, evenly spread values from $1$ to $1+\beta = 1.25$, according to $studentrank$.
-The function \textbf{PMPInitialPrice} takes in student utilities $v$ and provides an initial estimate for the price vector based on students' ideal bundles of courses \textit{initdemand}.\footnote{A student's ideal bundle is the set of courses they would demand if all course prices were zero.} Rather than working in $M\!R$-dimensional space, we leverage the approach in the proof of Theorem \ref{theorem:existence} and parameterize priority-specific prices as $t\in [0, R\overline{b}]^M$ .
-We collect the main parameters of the algorithm in $pmpparam\gets \{v,b,priorities,initdemand\}$ and initialize the variables $boundcheck\gets 0$ and $oversubcheck\gets 0$.
-These last two parameters serve as exit flags for Phases I and II of the algorithm described below.
+We first reorder the set of student budgets $b$, evenly spread values from $1$ to $1+\beta = 1.25$, and assign them to students in order of $studentrank$.
+The function \textbf{PMPInitialPrice} takes in student utilities $v$ and provides an initial estimate for the price vector based on students' most-preferred course schedules \textit{initdemand}.
+Rather than working in $M\!R$-dimensional space, we leverage the approach in the proof of Theorem \ref{theorem:existence} and parameterize priority-specific prices as $t\in [0, R\overline{b}]^M$ .
+We collect these parameters in $pmpparam\gets \{v,b,priorities,initdemand\}$ and initialize $boundcheck\gets 0$ and $oversubcheck\gets 0$, which serve as exit flags for Phases I and II of the algorithm.

 \textit{Phase I}.
-The first phase of the algorithm is a variant of the \textit{Walras' t$\hat{\text{a}}$tonnement process}.
-The algorithm searches for a price vector by repeatedly adjusting course prices proportionally to excess demand.
-If the market-clearing error remains above the theoretical bound THEORYBOUND $\approx 43.5$, this phase ends when there is no improvement in the market-clearing error for a certain number of consecutive steps.
-If the market-clearing error is below the theoretical bound, the algorithm stops if there is no substantial improvement (more than $1\%$) in market-clearing error for the same number of consecutive steps.
-The algorithm sets the flag $boundcheck=1$ if the market-clearing error falls below THEORYBOUND and $boundcheck=0$ otherwise.
+The first phase of the algorithm is a t$\hat{\text{a}}$tonnement process, searching for a price vector by repeatedly adjusting prices proportionally to excess demand.
+If the market-clearing error remains above the theoretical bound THEORYBOUND $\approx 43.5$, this phase ends when there is no improvement in the error over a fixed number of consecutive steps.
+If the market-clearing error is below the theoretical bound, we stop once there is no substantial improvement (more than $1\%$) in error over the same number of consecutive steps.
+The algorithm sets the flag $boundcheck=1$ if the error falls below THEORYBOUND and $boundcheck=0$ otherwise.
 As output, Phase I returns the price vector $bestt$ and the exit flag $boundcheck$.
 The upper limit on the consecutive steps with no improvement and some other parameters of Phase I depend on $nround$ making the search process more persistent for later rounds.